Dismissal of Smollett case brings backlash, more questions

 Police said Smollett paid $3,500 to the two men, both of whom are black.

 The men were brothers Abimbola “Abel” and Olabinjo “Ola” Osundairo, and one of them had worked on “Empire.”
-An attorney for them has said the brothers agreed to help Smollett because of their friendship with him and the sense that he was helping their careers.
+An attorney for them, Gloria Schmidt, has said the brothers agreed to help Smollett because of their friendship with him and the sense that he was helping their careers.
 They declined to comment.

+Schmidt said in a statement Tuesday: “The Osundairo brothers were fully prepared to testify in any criminal proceeding in the Jussie Smollett case.”

 Before the attack, police said, Smollett also sent a letter threatening himself to the Chicago studio where “Empire” is shot.
 The FBI, which is investigating that letter, has declined to comment.